tailhq/DynaML/docs/core/core_ann_new.md

 ## Neural Stacks

 A neural stack is a sequence of computational layers.
+Every layer represents some computation, so the neural stack is nothing but a sequence of computations or forward data flow.
 The top level class for neural stacks is `#!scala GenericNeuralStack`.
 Extending the base class there are two stack implementations.

-  - Eagerly evaluated stack
+  - Eagerly evaluated stack: Layers are spawned as soon as the stack is created.

     ```scala
     val layers: Seq[NeuralLayer[P, I, I]] = _